spiral/docs/docs/en/advanced/attributes.md

   a property or changing the behavior of a function based on its attributes.
 - They can be used to provide additional information about elements, such as providing documentation for a class or property.
+- By utilizing the attributes in combination with interceptors, developers can implement Aspect-Oriented Programming practices within their codebase, resulting in benefits such as smaller, faster, and more easily testable code.

 **The component also serves two very important purposes:**